sendbird/sendbird-chat-sample-android/groupchannel-admin-message/README.md

-# Group Channel Admin Message
+# Send admin messages in a group channel

 This sample with UI components demonstrates how to handle [Admin messages](https://sendbird.com/docs/chat/v3/platform-api/message/message-overview#2-message-types) in a group channel on Sendbird Chat SDK for Android.
 Admin messages can be sent through [Sendbird Dashboard](https://dashboard.sendbird.com) or a [Platform API request](https://sendbird.com/docs/chat/v3/platform-api/message/messaging-basics/send-a-message#1-send-a-message), not on the SDK.